Almah (dancer)

-The Awalim were first introduced as singers, not dancers or prostitutes, according to Edward William Lane's book, Manner and Costumes of modern Egyptians.
-Lane additionally wrote that the Almah didn't display herself at all, but sang from behind a screen or from another room at weddings and other respectable festivities.
-Consequently, the Awalem were not subject to exile in Upper Egypt.
+The awalim were first introduced as singers, not dancers or prostitutes, according to Edward William Lane's book, Manner and Costumes of modern Egyptians.
+Lane additionally wrote that the almah didn't display herself at all, but sang from behind a screen or from another room at weddings and other respectable festivities.
+Consequently, the awalem were not subject to exile in Upper Egypt.

-In the 19th century, almeh came to be used as a synonym to all the erotic local dancers who usually came from very poor backgrounds and sometimes contributed in sexual acts in return of money, hence why the traditional erotic dancers of Egypt got all their performances banned in 1834, because they were considered "unclassy".
-As a result of the ban, all the dancers in modern Egypt became Awalim, which was officially classified as a legal occupation in Egypt.
+In the 19th century, almah came to be used as a synonym for all the erotic local dancers who usually came from very poor backgrounds and sometimes contributed in sexual acts in return of money.
+As a consequence, the traditional erotic dancers of Egypt had all their performances banned in 1834, because they were considered "unclassy".
+As a result of the ban, all dancers in later Egypt became awalim, which was officially classified as a legal occupation.